Have you ever wondered . . .

 - philosophical views of the best way Infinite Intelligence might design life

-My answers to the questions about a soul plan . . .
+My answers to the questions . . .

 1: Are the events that happen while I am on Earth planned?